 New recruits are quick to make judgments about whether they like a company or not even within the first few days, and if it’s not looking good – they’re off!

-And if you work out the cost and effort you put in to recruiting them, getting them set-up, training them in your processes, paying them 2/3 months’ salary before they decide to leave... it’s clear that planning a good introduction to your company matters more than you probably like to admit.
+And if you work out the cost and effort you put in to recruiting them, getting them set-up, handling their recruitment training, paying them 2/3 months’ salary before they decide to leave... it’s clear that planning a good introduction to your company matters more than you probably like to admit.

 Research has shown that a new recruit takes up to 28 weeks to get up to speed and can cost you as much as £25,000 to on-board!